 If You Suspect a Heart Attack Is Occurring

 Time is of the essence in getting proper treatment during and after a heart attack.
 It is always best to call 911 to enable rapid transport to the hospital and for EMS workers to provide treatment along the way.

-For families who need dedicated caregivers for home health health in Topeka, KS, Grace Home Care can help in a wide array of ways with keeping seniors healthy and well with our live in care Topeka families deserve.
+For families who need dedicated caregivers for home health health in Topeka, KS, Grace Home Care can help in a number of ways.
 By partnering with our trained Topeka home care team, a caregiver is available to watch for indicators of a heart attack or other health concern and to seek help immediately.
 Our in-home care services also include preparing healthy meals, assisting with personal care and ambulation to help avoid falls, pleasant companionship, and many other tasks to improve health and wellbeing.
 Contact us at 785.286.CARE to take the first step in helping your senior loved one live a better quality of life, or visit our Frequently Asked Questions page to learn more.